lucas874/visual-swarm-protocol-editing/README.md

-d# Visual Swarm Protocol Editing
+# Visual Swarm Protocol Editing

 This Visual Studio Code extension is used as a way to visualise, edit and verify elements of the type `SwarmProtocolType` from the [@actyx/machine-runner](https://github.com/Actyx/machines/tree/master/machine-runner) library.
 This library is part of the GitHub repository from Actyx called [machines](https://github.com/Actyx/machines).